“Here’s what’s wrong.”

 I’m not saying we excuse it or dismiss it or pretend it’s not there.

 But for me, I think I want to change the tone of the conversation.
 Instead of starting with the “Here’s what’s wrong” routine, I think I want to start from the “Here’s what’s right” standpoint.
-Instead of pointing fingers, I want to extend grace as it has been extended to me.
+Instead of only pointing fingers, I want to extend grace as it has been extended to me.
+I want to start with Genesis 1 not Genesis 3.
 I want my kids to know what’s right in this world and that all hope is not lost because we serve a God of future and hope.

 When I see the sin in this world, I don’t want to simply “smh” and walk away.